rivasbolinga/Library/README.md

 </div>

-## Requierements ##
+## Requirements ##

 -Project from The Odin Projec's curriculum.
   <br/>-Main Requierements:
   1. Write a function that loops through the array and displays each book on the page.
-  2. Add a “NEW BOOK” button that brings up a form allowing users to input the details for the new book: author, title, number of pages, whether it’s been read and anything else you might want.
+  2. Add a “NEW BOOK” button that brings up a form allowing users to input the details for the new book: author, title, number of pages, whether it’s been read, and anything else you might want.
   3. Add a button on each book’s display to remove the book from the library.
-  4. Add a button on each book’s display to change its read status *Note: Local storage was not requiered in this project but I implemented to practice and learn about it.
+  4. Add a button on each book’s display to change its read status *Note: Local storage was not required in this project but I implemented to practice and learn about it.

 ## 🛠 Built With <a name="built-with"></a>